 * * *

-Today’s post is brought to you by HBO’s True Detective Season 1 in Amazon Instant Video format.
+Today’s post is brought to you by (what else?)
+Amazon Prime (One Year Membership).
+Read on to discover why it’s TOTALLY worth the money, and can easily save you more money than the asking price.
 Advertisers make it possible for Digital Media Mom to bring you great content each day for free, so thanks for your support.

 * * *

 I’ve been an Amazon Prime member going all the way back to 2011, and even after the price went up from $79 per year to $99, I didn’t hesitate to renew because I know my Amazon Prime membership saves me money!
 Here are five ways to make Prime not only worth the asking price, but easier to afford as well.

 1. Share Your Prime Shipping Benefits With Up To Four Household Members or Co-Workers

 One of the major draws of Amazon Prime is the fantastic FREE, two-day shipping for any item you order that’s “fulfilled by Amazon”.
 Did you know you can extend this benefit to up to FOUR members of your household / co-workers at no cost?
 From an email I received from Amazon customer service:

 As a member of Amazon Prime, you can share your shipping benefits with up to four additional people.
 They can be family members living in the same household or co-workers if the membership was purchased for a small business.
 Household members can include spouses, children, extended family members or housemates living at the same address.
 You’ll only need to share your e-mail address and birth date with those you invite to use your membership benefits.
 They won’t be able to see any other information from your account.
 This program is not available for customers who purchase products for the purpose of re-sale.